+The effects of exposures in FX settlement are possibly the most severe ones when looking at direct contagion for the Swedish banks.
+The size of the effects of defaults will diminish when foreign exchange settlement starts using payment versus payment mechanisms within the CLS Bank.
+The Swedish krona will not be one of the original currencies in CLS, but there are beneficial effects of trading USD/EUR on a payment versus payment basis (see figure 11).
 The EUR/USD exposures reported by the Swedish banks account for 19 per cent of the total exposures or SEK 125 billion in exposures.
-The effects of the krona being traded in the same way can also be assessed from figure 11; the exposures including the krona and one of the original currencies are at least 63 per cent of the total exposures and could possibly be an even larger part of the total.11 The effects of PvP in foreign exchange settlements would also diminish the exposure levels in the domestic inter-bank market and to the foreign counterparties, as these markets also include FX settlement exposures to some extent.
+The effects of the krona being traded in the same way can also be assessed from figure 11; the exposures including the krona and one of the original currencies are at least 63 per cent of the total exposures and could possibly be an even larger part of the total.
+The effects of PvP in foreign exchange settlements would also diminish the exposure levels in the domestic inter-bank market and to the foreign counterparties, as these markets also include FX settlement exposures to some extent.